RESOURCES

 Today, a growing number of businesses are prioritizing inclusivity across their organization, which requires identifying and accommodating the varied needs of their workforce.

-While cultivating an inclusive culture internally is pivotal, it’s equally important to recognize and prioritize the safety, comfort, and inclusivity of all employees when they travel on behalf of your company This requires identifying and preventing risks that are unique to marginalized communities.
+While cultivating an inclusive culture internally is pivotal, it’s equally important to recognize and prioritize the safety, comfort, and inclusivity of all employees when they travel on behalf of your company.
+This requires identifying and preventing risks that are unique to marginalized communities.

 Here’s four steps travel managers can take to begin incorporating Diversity, Equity & Inclusion (DE&I) into their program.